 B i o g r a p h y

-Gibson’s music has been performed by Eighth Blackbird, Lindsay Kesselman, New Fromm Players, USC Thornton Edge, the USC Symphony, L.A.
-Signal Lab, Aperture Duo, and at various venues across the United States and in Europe.
+Gibson’s music has been performed by the BBC & Los Angeles Philharmonics, Atlanta, Seattle, and New Jersey Symphonies, Jennifer Koh, Departure Duo, HOCKET, and at various venues across the United States and in Europe.
 As a pianist, Sarah has performed with many of these ensembles as well as with wild Up, the Bang on a Can All-Stars, and the Atlanta Symphony where she debuted under the direction of Donald Runnicles in 2005.
-Sarah is published by the Neil A. Kjos Music Company and Mostly Marimba Productions.
-Her song cycle, Arson, is recorded by Bad Wolf Music Group, performed by Lindsay Kesselman and Christopher Lees.

-Sarah is co-founder of the new music piano duo, HOCKET, which has been lauded as "brilliant" by the LA Times' Mark Swed.
-In 2014, HOCKET made its debut with the Boston-based Firebird Ensemble as part of their Outstanding Young Artists Initiative.
+Sarah is co-founder of the new music piano duo, HOCKET, which has been lauded as "brilliant" by the LA Times' Mark Swed, and is a core artist for the inimitable Los Angeles Series, Piano Spheres.
 HOCKET has held residences at Avaloch Farm Music Institute and received grants from the Earle Brown Music Foundation and the Presser Foundation.
 HOCKET has performed at such festivals as the MATA Festival, the L.A.
-Philharmonic's Noon to Midnight, Other Minds Festival, and the Carlsbad Music Festival.
+Philharmonic's Noon to Midnight, Eighth Blackbird Creative Lab, and the Other Minds Festival.

 Sarah received degrees in Piano and Composition from Indiana University and the University of Southern California.
-Alongside Artistic Director Andrew Norman, she is the Lead-Teaching Artist for the esteemed Nancy and Barry Sanders Los Angeles Philharmonic Composer Fellowship Program.
-Starting Fall 2019, Sarah is Teaching Professor in Composition at the University of California, Santa Barbara in the Music Department and College of Creative Studies and Music Department where she is the director of the Ensemble for Contemporary Music.
+Alongside Artistic Director Andrew Norman, she is the Lead-Teaching Artist for the esteemed Los Angeles Philharmonic Composer Fellowship Program.
+Sarah is Assistant Teaching Professor in Composition at the University of California, Santa Barbara in the College of Creative Studies and Music Department where she is the director of the Ensemble for Contemporary Music.